-Sebeka Public School implements core and intervention literacy materials that are research-based and enhance reading instruction for all students.
+Sebeka Public School implements core and intervention literacy materials that are evidence and research-based to enhance reading instruction for all students.

 Sebeka Elementary School does not currently have any students that fall into the ELL category.
-If the need does arise, the district does employ a teacher that has received training in this area.
-Services can be provided if the situation comes about.
+If the need does arise, the district employs a teacher that has received training in this area.
+Services can be provided if a student is an English language learner.